 With David Letterman.
 1982.

 Never saw this one before.
+Paris 1965 (Thanks to Matt Slys for the identification).
 Amazing that they played so well with everyone screaming in an era before adequate stage monitors so you could hear yourself.

 Isn't This Great?